k8ssandra/k8ssandra/docs/content/en/docs/topics/restore-a-backup/_index.md

       region: us-east-1
 ```

 Modify a copy of the file for your purposes.
-In this example, the `bucketName` setting shown in the prior section would be changed to `jsmart-k8ssandra-bucket2`.
+In this example, the `bucketName` setting would be changed to `jsmart-k8ssandra-bucket2`.

 The chart's entries relate to a Kubernetes Secret, which contains the object store credentials.
 Specifically, the `bucketSecret` property specifies the name of a secret that should contain an AWS access key.
 As described in the [Medusa documentation](https://github.com/thelastpickle/cassandra-medusa/blob/master/docs/aws_s3_setup.md), the AWS account with which the key is associated should have the permissions that are required for Medusa to access the S3 bucket.
 For these examples, assume that you had copied `backup-restore-values.yaml` to `my-backup-restore-values.yaml` and edited it with values for your environment.